 It is important that the content guidance through the page is clear and intuitive.
 If this point has been effectively implemented, then the most important step has been taken.

 Steve Krug's guiding principle in this context is: "Don't make me think."
-In other words, the user should not have to think or ponder for long.
+So in other words: the user must not have to think and ponder for a long time.
 This guiding principle is also the principle for designing the UX (= user experience) of any landing page.

 How a landing page should be built